MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 In contrast to the socket address (sockaddr) for a standard Internet Protocol address family (`AF_INET`) which consists of the host machine's IP address and a port number on that host, the socket address for `AF_HYPERV` uses the virtual machine's ID and the application ID defined above to establish a connection.

-Since Hyper-V sockets do not depend on a networking stack, TCP/IP, DNS, etc. the socket end point needed a non-IP, not hostname, format that still describes the connection.
+Since Hyper-V sockets do not depend on a networking stack, TCP/IP, DNS, etc. the socket endpoint needed a non-IP, not hostname, format that still unambiguously describes the connection.

 Here is the definition for a Hyper-V socket's socket address: